pulumi/docs/content/blog/crossguard-2-0/index.md

 ## General Availability

-CrossGuard is now enabled for all enterprise organizations in the Pulumi Console and as always the open source offering is available for all to use.
+CrossGuard is enabled for enterprise organizations in the Pulumi Console, and as always, the open source offering is available for all to use.

 ### Improved CLI support

 We have added richer CLI support for CrossGuard.
 Organization administrators can now manage their Policy Packs from the CLI.
-In additional to being able to publish Policy Packs, you may now enable a Policy Pack by simply running:
+In addition to being able to publish Policy Packs, you may now enable a Policy Pack by simply running:

 ```bash
 $ pulumi policy enable <organization>/<pack-name> <version>
 ```

-This same command can be used upgrade an already enabled Policy Pack.
+This same command can be used to upgrade a previously enabled Policy Pack.

 Organization administrators may also disable a Policy Pack by running: